The Housekeeper Company

 Settling In

-Please remember that the employee(s) will probably be very shy, nervous and apprehensive at first, please make them feel welcome in your home.
+Please remember that the employee(s) will probably be shy, nervous and apprehensive at first; please make them feel welcome in your home.
+If English is not their first language they may also be getting to grips with communicating and these first few weeks are therefore sometimes a potentially stressful time for them, as well as for you.

 Applicants are often shy about helping themselves to your food.
 Please let them know what they are able to eat and ask them what they would like to eat.
-Please remember that it is the employer’s responsibility to provide either food or a food allowance for their staff.
-Please be aware that lack of food or misunderstandings about what food they are allowed to take, is the biggest reason why our applicants leave positions.
+In our experience, lack of food or misunderstandings about what food they are allowed to take, is the biggest reason why our applicants leave positions.

 We recommend that you prepare a schedule with a list of duties and not only go through it with them, but also show them exactly what and how you want things doing.
 For example, it’s helpful to explain house rules and discuss meals and mealtime breaks for your live-in help.
 In our experience, taking the time to explain things fully at the start leads to far fewer problems further down the line.

-If you wish to take your employee on holiday with you, if he or she is a non EU Foreign National, you will need to contact and apply to the Embassy of the country you are visiting to obtain a visitor’s visa for her to travel with you.
-Please allow plenty of time to organise the visa and go with your employee when she has to go to the Embassy.
+If you wish to take your employee on holiday with you, if she is a non EU Foreign National, you will need to contact and apply to the Embassy of the country you are visiting to obtain a visitor’s visa for her to travel with you.
+Please allow plenty of time to organize the visa and go with your employee when they have to go to the Embassy.

 Hours of Work

-Our live in housekeepers, couples and housemen are happy to work around 45-55 hours per week, usually over 5 – 5 ½ days per week.
+Live In housekeepers, mother’s helps, couples and housemen are happy to work around 40-50 hours per week, usually over 5 days per week.
+Maximum 10 hours per day.

 Babysitting hours, where applicable, are in addition to the weekly hours worked.

-Daily staff are only available in London and the North West of England are able to work full time or part time hours.
+Daily staff can work full time or part time hours.

 Please specify the hours you expect them to work and when they will have free time.
 If they are required to work additional hours please either remunerate them accordingly or give them time off in lieu.